swb1701/RaspberryPi/mystpi/3d/README.txt

-Note below if from the original author of the LightHouse files (Led2.scad and NewLEDBase2.stl are my contributions) Led-support.stl, Body-Long.stl is from a commenter on the thingiverse project (I used Body-Long in combination with NewLEDBase2.stl)
+Note below is from the original author of the LightHouse files on thingiverse (Led2.scad and NewLEDBase2.stl are my contributions)
+Led-support.stl, Body-Long.stl were contributed by a commenter on the original thingiverse project (I used Body-Long in combination with NewLEDBase2.stl)

                    .:                     :,
 ,:::::::: ::`      :::                   :::